-Dewpoint temperature
+Dew point temperature

-The WRF model results for the dewpoint variable generally indicate that it has a slight high bias across a majority of the individual METAR sites, especially during the warm season.
-As with temperatures, the best representations of dewpoint in the WRF simulations were found outside of the southeastern United States.
-The plot below of the annual modeled and observed dewpoint at KORD (Chicago, IL) is an example of a particularly good dewpoint simulation.
+The WRF model results for the dew point variable generally indicate that it has a slight positive bias across a majority of the individual METAR sites, especially during the warm season.
+As with temperatures, the best representations of dew point in the WRF simulations were found outside of the southeastern United States.
+The plot below of the annual modeled and observed dew point at KORD (Chicago, IL) is an example of a particularly good dew point simulation.